We like dogs, so dogs go free at our dog-friendly holiday cottages in Suffolk!

 Also, we can often let properties for less than 7 days.
 If there’s a property that interests you, but the dates online are not suitable, please contact us.
 We can often accommodate you or suggest other similar properties.

 Even for you last-minute planners, you can book to arrive within the next 24 hours!
-Give us a call and we’ll be sure to have the ideal Suffolk holiday cottage for your stay, even with pets.
+Give us a call and we’ll be sure to have the ideal luxury dog friendly cottage in Suffolk for your stay, even with pets.
 We can arrange same-day arrivals with minimum fuss.

 Not ready to book yet?
 You can hold a property for 24 hours at no charge, allowing you time to confirm with all guests.